SweetCodingInc/HubEditor/README.md

 # HubEditor

 HubEditor has the goal to create an editor that will allow you to link your github profile with the editor and have a showcase of your repositories.
 From there you can select a repository and open files in order to edit them.
-They idea is that all changes are automatically applied back to the repository after saving the files.
+The idea is that all changes are automatically applied back to the repository after saving the files.

 ## Contributing